-Do you have DVDs, electronic and other items lying around the house?
+Do you have DVDs, electronics and other items lying around the house?
 If you have items you no longer use, Decluttr might just buy them from you.

 Read on if you’re ready to learn whether you can make money with Decluttr.

-At the outset, the Decluttr selling process seems pretty simple.
+At the outset, the Decluttr selling process seems pretty simple and easy.
 But is it really?
 I tried it personally in order to find out.
-Here are the details on each step and information about how I made out in the end.

 Selling Legos works differently.
 For those, you simply enter the weight of the Legos.

-The process is also different if you’re selling an electronic, such as an iPhone.
+The process is also different if you’re selling an electronic item, such as an iPhone.
 In that case, you enter the product description and check what condition it’s in.
-Your choices are:

 You would choose “Faulty” if the product is not in working order.